nanophysics/compact_2012/doc_installation/README_INSTALLATION_python3_7_9.md

-# Installation of Labber Driver for heater_thermometrie_2021
+# Installation of Labber Driver

 **IMPORTANT** This document describes the installation for these projects